mongodb/mongo-java-driver-reactivestreams/docs/reference/content/getting-started/installation-guide.md

 # Installation

-The recommended way to get started using one of the drivers in your project is with a dependency management system.
+The recommended way to get started using the driver in your project is with a dependency management system.

 {{< distroPicker >}}